OXID-eSales/graphql-base-module/README.md

 ## Branch Compatibility

 * master branch is compatible with OXID eShop compilation master
-* b-6.x branch is compatible with OXID eShop compilation 6.2
+* b-6.x branch is compatible with OXID eShop compilation 6.2 and 6.3 (NOTE: no support of PHP 8)

 ### Install